You’re reading the first edition of R4DS; for the latest on this topic see the Data visualization chapter in the second edition.

 stat_count() is documented on the same page as

 geom_bar(), and if you scroll down you can find a section called “Computed variables”.
-That tells that it computes two new variables:
+That describes how it computes two new variables:

 This works because every geom has a default stat; and every stat has a default geom.
 This means that you can typically use geoms without worrying about the underlying statistical transformation.
 There are three reasons you might need to use a stat explicitly:

 You might want to override the default stat.
 In the code below, I change the stat of

 geom_bar()from count (the default) to identity.
 This lets me map the height of the bars to the raw values of a \(y\) variable.
 Unfortunately when people talk about bar charts casually, they might be referring to this type of bar chart, where the height of the bar is already present in the data, or the previous bar chart where the height of the bar is generated by counting rows.

 (Don’t worry that you haven’t seen